Operations · Guide

 MetricTargetWhy It Matters

-First-pass yield rate≥ 92%Units passing QC without rework
+First-pass yield rate≥ 92%Percentage of units passing QC without rework

-Grading consistency rate≥ 95%Agreement between grade and audit
+Grading consistency rate≥ 95%Agreement between initial grade and audit regrade

-Repair-to-value ratio≤ 40% of marginWhether repair is justified
+Repair-to-value ratio≤ 40% of post-repair marginDetermines whether a repair is economically justified

 Step 5: Automate the Bottlenecks